 What is Co-washing?

 The thought behind this is that conditioners are formulated with gentle cleansers known as cationic surfactants.
-They are gentle enough to cleanse (but not deep clean) while imparting more moisture into your parched tresses.
+They are light enough to cleanse (but not deep clean) while imparting more moisture into your parched tresses.

-The need was felt for the synthetic sebum-like substance or a conditioner which was able to minimize static electricity, increase hair shine, volume and improve hair manageability and also to maintain hair styling.
+Sebum is the ideal conditioner for our hair because our body produces explicitly it to moisture our hair and skin.
+Since sulfates remove this moisture, conditioners were created to enhance the overall feel, appearance, reflectance, fullness, and manageability of the hair, therefore minimizing static electricity, increasing hair shine, volume, and improving hair manageability.
 They are also used to re-condition the hair following chemical treatments, such as waving, straightening, and coloring, and following physical trauma induced by hair drying, brushing, and styling.
 (D’Souza, Paschal, and Sanjay K Rathi.)

-“Cationic surfactants are poor cleansers and do not lather well and are not compatible with anionic (surfactants strong enough to clarify all build-up from hair – including silicones) detergents, limiting their utility.
-However, they are excellent at imparting softness and manageability to chemically damaged hair and so are primarily used as daily shampoo for damaged hair such as in case of permanently dyed or chemically bleached hair.
-Examples are Long-chain amino esters, ammonioesters, cetyltrimethylammonium chloride.
+“Cationic surfactants are inferior cleansers and do not lather well and are not compatible with anionic (surfactants strong enough to clarify all build-up from hair – including silicones) detergents, limiting their utility.
+However, they are excellent at imparting softness and manageability to chemically damaged hair, and so are primarily used as a daily shampoo for damaged hair such as in case of permanently dyed or chemically bleached hair.”
 (D’Souza, Paschal, and Sanjay K Rathi.)

 These gentle cleansers work to provide more moisture than cleansing for the hair.
 These kinds of cleansers are perfect for light daily cleaning, those that do not have product build-up.

 Co-washing Doesn’t Work for Everyone, How Do I Ensure It Will Work For Me?

 The main reason co-washing doesn’t work for most people is that many never understand co-washing alone is not proper hair care practice.